modin-project/modin/docs/flow/modin/experimental/xgboost.rst

 1. The data is passed to :py:func:`~modin.experimental.xgboost.xgboost_ray._predict` function as a :py:class:`~modin.experimental.xgboost.DMatrix` object.

-2. The function :py:func:`~modin.experimental.xgboost.xgboost_ray._map_predict` is applied remotely for each partition of the data to make a partial prediction.
+2. :py:func:`~modin.experimental.xgboost.xgboost_ray._map_predict` function is applied remotely for each partition of the data to make a partial prediction.

 3. Result ``modin.pandas.DataFrame`` is created from ``ray.ObjectRef`` objects, obtained in the previous step.